-In parallel with the near-term and long-term reliability planning process described in section 2.1.2 above, upon request, PJM will perform scenario and sensitivity studies to identify transmission needs that may be needed to support a state's selected public policies consistent with the Operating Agreement, Schedule 6, section 1.5.9 that are have not already been identified included in the reliability planning models, as well as inform actions to be taken to enhance and expand the transmission system, through either modifications of the in-service date of required transmission projects or identification of Multi-Driver Projects, as part of the base reliability planning scenario.
+In parallel with the near-term and long-term reliability planning process described in section 2.1.2 above, upon request, PJM will perform scenario and sensitivity studies to identify transmission needs to support a state's selected public policies consistent with the Operating Agreement, Schedule 6, section 1.5.9 that are have not already been identified in the reliability planning models, as well as inform actions to be taken to enhance and expand the transmission system, e.g. through a Multi-Driver Project, as part of the base reliability planning scenario.